hsmahesha/News_Clusterer/README.txt

 Requirments:
 #==============================================================================#
 1. Linux Machine:
 2. Java (version 7 or above) installed on 1.
+And, the environment variable, JAVA_HOME, must have been set accordingly.
 #==============================================================================#